csklaver/Capstone-Group6/Code/Feature_importing/README.md

-Run import files for each year in any order.
+Run import files for year in any order to extract and rename all features downloaded from NHANES.
 Then run extended_raw_data.ipynb to clean and merge all years of data.
-Final NHANES dataframe with 112 features should be exported as 'df_raw_ext.csv'
+Final NHANES dataframe will exported named 'df_raw_ext.csv'